kids encyclopedia robot

 Bronze 100 m backstroke 58.05

-Heading into the 2020 Summer Olympics in Tokyo, Japan, Smith was one of 17 entrants in the 200-meter butterfly and one of 43 entrants in the 100-meter backstroke.
-In the prelims of the 100-meter backstroke on day two of competition, she advanced to the semifinals and set a new Olympic record in the event with a time of 57.96, which was broken in the last prelims heat by Kaylee McKeown, who swam a 57.88.
-She set the Olympic record again in the semifinals, recording a time of 57.86 and advancing to the final ranked first.
+Heading into the 2020 Olympic Games in Tokyo, Smith was one of 17 entrants in the 200 m butterfly and one of 43 entrants in the 100 m backstroke.
+In the prelims of the 100 m backstroke on day two of competition, she advanced to the semifinals and set a new Olympic record in the event with a time of 57.96, which was broken in the last preliminary heat by Kaylee McKeown, who swam a 57.88.
+Smith set the Olympic record again in the semifinals, recording a time of 57.86 and advancing to the final ranked first.
 In the final, she won the bronze medal with a time of 58.05.
-It was her first time winning an Olympic medal.
+It was her first Olympic medal.

-In the evening of the fourth day of competition, Smith swam the fourth fastest time out of all swimmers in the 200-meter butterfly prelims and qualified for the semifinals.
+In the evening of the fourth day of competition, Smith swam the fourth-fastest time out of all swimmers in the 200 m butterfly prelims and qualified for the semifinals.
 In the competition session the following morning, she ranked fourth overall with a time of 2:06.64 in the semifinals and advanced to the final.
-She won a silver medal in the final of the 200-meter butterfly with a time of 2:05.30.
-On day nine of competition, she competed in the 4×100-meter medley relay final as the backstroke leg for Team USA alongside Lydia Jacoby, Torri Huske, and Abbey Weitzeil.
-Team USA won the silver medal with a time of 3:51.73, finishing just 0.13 seconds behind Australia's Olympic-record performance of 3:51.60.
-She won two silver medals and one bronze medal in total at the 2020 Summer Olympics.
+She won a silver medal in the final of the 200 m butterfly with a time of 2:05.30.
+On day nine of competition, Smith competed in the 4×100 m medley relay final as the backstroke leg for the U.S. alongside Lydia Jacoby, Torri Huske, and Abbey Weitzeil.
+The U.S. won the silver medal with a time of 3:51.73, finishing just 0.13 seconds behind Australia's Olympic-record performance of 3:51.60.

 2022